Death Classification: Line of Duty Death

 On May 14, 1990, at 2:22 a.m., Chavez was apprehended at 2031 North Harlem Avenue by Patrolmen Harold Bone and Frank Ortiz from the Gang Crimes North Section.
 Ramon Chavez was charged with two counts of first degree murder and armed robbery.
 He stood trial and was convicted of 1st degree murder, robbery and disarming a peace officer.
 Chavez was sentenced to two life terms in prison without the possibility of parole.

-Officer Hauser was waked at Montclaire Lucania Funeral Home located at 6901 West Belmont Avenue and his funeral mass was held at St. William's Church located at 2558 North Sayre Avenue.
+Officer Hauser was waked at Montclaire Lucania Funeral Home located at 6901 West Belmont Avenue.
+His funeral mass was held at St. William’s Church located at 2558 North Sayre Avenue.
 He was laid to rest on May 17, 1990 in Elmwood Park Cemetery, 2905 North Thatcher Avenue, River Grove, Illinois.